Her Kind of Man

 Her Kind of Man is a 1946 American crime film noir directed by Frederick De Cordova, and starring Dane Clark, Janis Paige and Zachary Scott.
-The film is not to be confused with His Kind of Woman (1951) starring Robert Mitchum and Jane Russell.
+The film bears no relation to His Kind of Woman (1951) starring Robert Mitchum and Jane Russell.

 Plot

 A nightclub singer, Georgia King, has been seeing Steve Maddux, a gambler.
 After another gambler, Felix Bender, ends up dead after a dispute between them, Steve goes to Miami, where club owner Joe Marino and wife Ruby welcome him.
 Steve agrees to work for Joe after losing $50,000 in a crooked card game.

 Newspaper columnist Don Corwin and a cop, Bill Fellows, begin looking into Bender's death.
 Don falls for Georgia, even though Fellows warns him that she's been keeping company with a criminal.
 After an encounter between Don and Steve, a thug named Candy takes it upon himself to beat up Don, putting him in the hospital.

 After causing Ruby to be killed by mistake, Steve makes an enemy of Joe, and they end up shooting one another.
 Steve dies in Georgia's arms.